sagnax/go-crash-course/README.md

 # Go Crash Course
-Some Golang annotations, code snippets and reminders.
+Some Golang notes, code snippets and reminders.